 The work of the Task Force took into account the document titled “WP.29/2017/46 Guideline on cybersecurity and data protection”, developed by the IWG on ITS/AD and other relevant standards, practice(s), directives and regulations concerning cyber security.
 This includes some that are under development, as well as existing standards that are applicable to the automotive industry.
-These are referenced in Annex 4.
+These are referenced in Annex D.

 This paper reflects the state-of-the-art approaches at the time of developing the paper.
 Therefore, the recommendations herein need to be reviewed periodically to ensure they address new and emerging threats and mitigations, and are updated where necessary.
 The IWG on ITS/AD needs to oversee and initiate the reviews.